Battle of Vilppula

-Battle of Vilppula was a Finnish Civil War battle fought in Vilppula and Ruovesi, Finland in 31 January – 18 March 1918 between the Whites and the Reds.
-Due to its location by the Tampere–Haapamäki railway, Vilppula was a gateway to the White controlled Central Finland.
-The Reds were aiming to Haapamäki, 25 kilometres north of Vilppula, which was a vital junction of the east–west railways connecting the regions of Ostrobothnia, Häme and Karelia.
+Battle of Vilppula was a Finnish Civil War battle fought in Vilppula and Ruovesi, Finland from 31 January to 18 March 1918 between the Whites and the Reds.
+Due to its location by the Tampere–Haapamäki railway, Vilppula was a gateway to the White-controlled Central Finland.
+The Reds were aiming to reach Haapamäki, 25 kilometres north of Vilppula, which was a vital junction of the east–west railways connecting the regions of Ostrobothnia, Häme and Karelia.
 From Haapamäki, the Reds would be able to reach the White stronghold in Southern Ostrobothnia, including their capital Vaasa.
-However, the attack along the railway was stopped at the beginning of February.
+However, the attack along the railway was stopped in the beginning of February.
 The Reds now turned their attention to the village of Väärinmaja in order to reach Vilppula from southwest by the road connecting Ruovesi and Vilppula.
 This offensive also failed, and finally on 15 March, the Whites launched their own offensive and the Reds retreated south to defend the city of Tampere.

 Battle in Vilppula

 The first clashes

 The first clash in Vilppula occurred on 31 January, as 200 Reds attacked the industrial community of Mänttä which was held by the local White Guard.
 The conflict was solved with the help of the village priest, and both sides were disarmed.
 On the next day, the White Guard from nearby Keuruu entered the scene, and the Reds were forced to retreat to the railway station of Lyly, about 15 kilometers south of Vilppula.
 Later the same day, a White unit led by the prominent warlord Matti Laurila, later killed in the Battle of Länkipohja, advanced towards Lyly, but was stopped by a demolished railway bridge.
 By chance, a train carrying the staff of the Romanian embassy evacuated from Saint Petersburg arrived to the other side of the bridge and the Whites were able to continue by commandeering their train.
-Finally, the Whites had to turn back before reaching Lyly, as the Reds had broken the railway in several places.
+Finally, the Whites had to turn back before reaching Lyly, as the Reds had broken the railway track in several places.
 The Whites now settled to the Vilppula railway station, while the Reds gathered their troops in Lyly.

-The Russians got involved with the events as the Whites had captured more than two thousand Russian soldiers who had surrendered their weapons.
+The Russians got involved with the events as the Whites had captured more than 2,000 Russian soldiers who had surrendered their weapons.
 Mikhail Svechnikov, the commander of the Russian 106th division in Tampere, was forced to take action against the Whites as the captured were under his command.
 Svechnikov sent a group of 500 volunteers to fight with the Reds.
 This unit was led by the second lieutenant G. A. Stolbov, but the Russians were soon sent to the Battle of Kuru, which was fought 40 kilometres west of Vilppula.